honungsburk/legacy-personal-website/content/projects/2019-04-28-The-Crimson-King.markdown

 tags:
   - book
   - poetry
+  - "the crimson king"
 ---

-The Crimson King is a chapbook containing 12 poems.
+The Crimson King dives into the mind of a confused soul coming to grips with themself.
+Spanning 12 poems of varying length, this chapbook touches upon many subjects including death, art, and self-actualization.

 <!--more-->